Black Friday deals on Amazon devices: Ring Doorbells on sale now, Echo speaker price cuts soon

 The Amazon Echo Auto is a clever little device that ports Alexa into your car, letting the voice assistant speak and play music through your stereo.
 At $30 off, it's a solid deal for anyone wanting to smarten up their non-voice-equipped car.

-Discuss: Black Friday deals on Amazon devices: Ring Doorbells and Fire TV Sticks on sale now, Echo speaker price cuts soon
+Discuss: Black Friday deals on Amazon devices: Ring Doorbells, Fire TV Sticks and Kindle on sale now, Echo speaker price cuts soon

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.